Wikidata/primarysources/backend/README.md

 * `state`: allows to filter by state.
 Default: `unapproved`.
 * `dataset`: allows to filter by dataset.
 Default: all datasets.
 * `property`: allows to filter by property of the main snak encoded like `P31`.
 Default: all properties.
+* `value`: allows to filter by value of the main snak encoded in the TSV format like `Q31` or `"foo"`.
+Default: all values.

 ## Mark Statement as Approved (Wrong, Othersource)